royaltm/spectrusty/index.md

 See this [full list](https://github.com/royaltm/spectrusty/#Features) of available features.

-Core chipset components drive the emulation and give the ability to render video and audio output, created as side effects of the emulated frames.
-They are also responsible for organizing and interfacing computer memory and I/O of peripheral devices.

-You build an emulator around one of the chipset implementations by providing the proper specializations in place of its generic type parameters.
-To run the emulation, you need an instance of a CPU emulator.

-The interaction between the components, as well as the way of interfacing them from your emulator, is realized via the trait system.
-Most of the traits are defined in the [spectrusty-core] crate and are separated by the context of the provided facility.
-Hence it's possible to build your own components or extend the existing ones by implementing those traits yourself.
-This however might require some low-level knowledge of the inner workings of SPECTRUSTY, but shouldn't be very hard.
-It would be easier though if any kind of [specialization](https://github.com/rust-lang/rust/issues/31844) was already stabilized in Rust

-If you want to see a step by step introduction on how to build your Spectrum emulator, please see the [tutorial].
-Otherwise, if you like to jump straight into the deep end, here are [examples] of fully functional emulator programs and also an example of a [high-level] emulator library, providing a selection of a few packaged computer models with a bow on top.
+If you want to see a step by step introduction on how to build your emulator using SPECTRUSTY, see the [tutorial].

+Otherwise, if you like to jump straight into the deep end, here are [examples] of fully functional emulator programs.
+There is also an example of a [high-level] emulator library, providing a selection of a few packaged computer models with a bow on top.

 <script>var clicky_site_ids = clicky_site_ids || []; clicky_site_ids.push(101270192);</script>
 <script async src="//static.getclicky.com/js"></script>